AlejandroRodriguez1998/IceDrive/README.md

-# IceDrive Authentication service template
+# IceDrive Blob Service Template

 This repository contains the project template for the Blob service proposed as laboratory work for the students of Distributed Systems in the course 2023-2024.

-Soy Alejandro Paniagua Rodriguez y tenia asignado el servicio de **blob**
+Soy Alejandro Paniagua Rodriguez y tengo asignado el servicio de **blob**

 ## Tabla de Contenido